onderjan/machine-check-book/src/machine-check/ch5_gui.md

 The state after #1 should be incremented based on the the input `increment_value`.
 But there is only one successor, state #2.
 We can navigate to it to see that it has the value `"000X"`.
 This is *three-valued bit-vector abstraction*: the *abstract* state #2 can stand for either `"0000"` or `"0001"`.
 In
 **machine-check**, it stands for at least one of them but not necessarily both.
-Moving to the next states, we can see that `value` changes to `"00XX"`, `"0XXX"`, and lastly `XXXX` in #5, which just loops on itself.
+Moving to the next states, we can see that `value` changes to `"00XX"`, `"0XXX"`, and lastly `"XXXX"` in #5, which just loops on itself.
 The behaviour is regular: when incrementing e.g. `00XX`, it could stand for `0011`, so we would end up with `0100` after incrementing.
 However, it could also stand e.g. for `0010`, so we would end up with `0011` after incrementing.
-To ensure that the verification is sound (never returns a wrong result), **machine-check** ensures the resulting state `0XXX` subsumes all of the possibilities.
+To ensure that the verification is sound (never returns a wrong result), **machine-check** ensures the resulting state `"0XXX"` subsumes all of the possibilities.
 As it uses
 [a special algorithm](../under_the_hood/research.md) for this, the computation is faster than enumerating all the possibilities.

-Even though the `value` is ultimately `XXXX`, no panic occurs when going from any state to the next one.
+Even though the `value` is ultimately `"XXXX"`, no panic occurs when going from any state to the next one.
 Therefore, as seen in the left properties bar, the inherent property holds.
 The warning sign previously seen to the right of the *recovery* property also disappeared: it informed us that as the inherent property had not yet been verified, the result of verifying the recovery property may be ultimately meaningless.
 (If you are unsure what a property verification icon to the right of the property means, you can read the title text after hovering over it with mouse.)